 Let’s begin by setting up the Android emulator on your Linux machine.
 Whether or not you have a Google Pixel XL device, it’s always safest to try your new ROM on an Android emulator before flashing it to your device.
 My personal favorite is Genymotion, so I’ll walk you through installing that particular emulator.
-However, you can also check out this guide “Best Android Emulators for Windows in 2017”, as most of them also have Linux compatibility.
+However, you can also check out this guide “Best Android Emulators”, as most of them also have Linux compatibility.

 Head over to the Genymotion website, register an account, verify it through email, and download the executable to your Linux desktop.

 Chmod +x genymotion-xxxxx.bin (replace xxxx with the version number in the filename)